 You can also interrupt the local member backup task as shown below:

 '''

 HotRestartService service = instance.getCluster().getHotRestartService();

 service.interruptLocalBackupTask();

 ...

 '''

-The backup task will stop as soon as possible and it will not remove the disk contents of the backup directory meaning that you must remove it manually.
+The backup task stops as soon as possible and it does not remove the disk contents of the backup directory meaning that you must remove it manually.